Real French Conversation about Christmas Gifts (FR/EN Subs)

 In French, we say: c'est grillé.
 When something is grilled, in colloquial French, of course, it means that everyone has understood that it's a hoax, that what you're saying is false.
 But often, even when you're grilled, people are polite and pretend to believe you.

 Yes.
 Yeah, no, but you're right, we've been too busy saying: "He got lost...".
-It's true that there are so many stories like that where you can see from 10 km away that it's a lie.
+It's true that there are so many stories like that where you can see 10 km away that it's a lie.

 No, I couldn't say that.
 I think I'll be honest.
 I'll be on the honest team.
 I'll say, I have no gifts.